gonyyi/gosl/docs/README.md

 ## LvWriter

-`LvWriter` is a multifunctional light writer wrapper which can be used as a levelled logger as well.
+`LvWriter` is a multifunctional light writer wrapper which can be used as a leveled logger as well.

 Basic usage: (see `example_writer_test.go`)